winitzki/scall/tutorial/programming_dhall.md

     in findTrueValues (replaceByTrue p)
 ```

-To test this code, we define the following functor `FT`, which is the recursion scheme of a binary tree with `Natural` leaf values:
+To test this code, we define the following functor `FT`, which is the structure functor of a binary tree with `Natural` leaf values:

 ```dhall
 let FT = λ(t : Type) → < Leaf : Natural | Branch : { left : t, right : t } >